Siege of Utrecht (1483): Prelude

-The siege
+Siege

 The Archduke Maximilian set camp before the walls of Utrecht on June 23 and laid siege to the city.
 His troops' bombardment of the city walls seriously undermined the city's defences and the Hooks quickly requested a truce.
 Viscount Jan of Montfoort, Engelbert of Cleves and Gerrit Zoudenbalch then left the city to negotiate terms with the Archduke.
 The Viscount was not prepared to accept Maximilian's terms without further consultations with his allies so Engelbert of Cleves and Gerrit Zoudenbalch remained behind as hostages whilst Viscount Jan returned to the city.
 Shortly thereafter the inconsidered action of a party of Maximilian's troops broke the truce and in reaction Jan of Montfoort's Hook militants re-commenced hostilities with their besiegers.
 As a result, both Engelbert of Cleves and Gerrit Zoudenbalch were now considered to be prisoners of war.

 The resumption of hostilities led to a hand-to-hand struggle for Utrecht which became uglier by the day with both sides suffering severe losses.
 With the chief Hook personalities dispersed, discouraged or in captivity, the peace party in Utrecht once again gained the upper hand over the viscerally anti-Burgundian Viscount Jan.
 Maximilian, who had seen his stadtholder, Joost de Lalaing, and many of his men fall as casualties in the course of the siege, was now also inclined to peace.
 His conditions for capitulation were hard but not harsh and were readily accepted by the war-torn city.